 The tuition cost for our armed D.C.
 Special Police Officer training academy is $800.00.
-It is broken down in two phases and two separate payments ($425.00 and then $375.00).
+It consists of two phases and two separate payments ($425.00 for Phase 1 and then $375.00 for Phase 2).
 Phase 1 is comprised of 40 hours of online training ($425.00).
 Phase 2 is comprised of 40 hours of in-person firearms training ($375.00) to include live fire at the range.
-Sponsorship and the range fee is included in your tuition.
-Range fee includes use of our duty belt, firearm, magazines, 100 rounds of ammunition, 2 shooting targets, eye protection, and ear protection.
+Sponsorship and the range fees is included in your tuition.
+Range fees includes use of our duty belt, firearm, magazines, 100 rounds of ammunition, 2 shooting targets, eye protection, and ear protection.
 Students who successfully complete the required training will receive a certificate of completion.
 The website for our online training academy is: https://mspdta.teachable.com/

 The tuition cost for online unarmed D.C.
 SPO training is $325.00.
-It is broken down in one phase consisting of 40 hours of training.
+It consists of one phase of 40 hours of training.
 Students who successfully complete the required training will receive a certificate of completion.
 The website for our online training academy is: https://mspdta.teachable.com/